euruko/euruko2020.github.io/site/content/sponsoring.md

 If none of the packages appeal to you, we have a few other sponsorship opportunities available:

-* Livestream/video recording: extend your reach beyond the physical conference
+* **Livestream/video recording:** extend your reach beyond the physical conference
-* Lunch: offer our attendees a tasty lunch, and they'll be sure to remember you
+* **Lunch:** offer our attendees a tasty lunch, and they'll be sure to remember you
-* Party: offer our attendees a fun, relaxing time after the first day and make it a night to remember
+* **Party:** offer our attendees a fun, relaxing time after the first day and make it a night to remember
+* **Something else?** Do you have a fun idea?
+Let us know and we'll see what we can work out…

+# Contact us

+Email [contact@euruko2020.org](mailto:contact@euruko2020.org) to inquire about sponsorships.